|Cleft lip and palate|

 If you are worried about your child's social or psychological development, speak to your specialist cleft nurse.
 They can arrange an assessment and any necessary counselling and support.

-Babies with a cleft may have problems feeding, particularly if the cleft includes the palate because the baby may not be able to suck adequately.
-However, with assistance and sometimes the use of a special feeding bottle, feeding can usually be quickly established.
+Babies with a cleft may have problems feeding, particularly if the cleft includes the palate, as the baby may not be able to suck adequately.

 See glue ear for more information.